 Perfecting your mobile email signature design

 When designing a mobile email signature, you need to consider the width of the screen.
 It’s best to separate your contact details onto multiple lines.
-This will ensure all of the text fits on the screen and the recipient won’t have to scroll down to see the whole mobile email signature.
+This will ensure all the text fits on the screen and the recipient won’t have to scroll down to see the whole mobile email signature.

 Make sure the images you use, such as logos or banners, are the correct size you want them to display.
-If you use an image that is originally 500×500 pixels but you’ve formatted it to appear as 100×100 pixels, the mobile email client may alter the format and display the image in its original size.
+If you use an image that’s originally 500×500 pixels but you’ve formatted it to appear as 100×100 pixels, the mobile email client may alter the format and display the image in its original size.

-Include relevant contact information
+Include relevant contact information for your email signature

 The best mobile email signatures keep contact details to a minimum, making it easy for recipients to get in contact ASAP.